 It’s also important to note; a pile of 90% organic, permitted material, which may have 10% of rocks or concrete amongst it, is prohibited.
 Contamination such as this causes an entire load to end up in a landfill.

 For information, read our post, ”What Can You Put in a Skip Bin?’.

 Green bins are one of the best tools to reduce your carbon footprint.
 By reducing the amount of green waste that ends up in our landfills, we are reducing greenhouse gas emissions and turning green waste into reusable materials.
 This, of course, can only happen if the right waste is placed in green bins.

 If you’re wondering what can be placed in green bins, including our garden skip bins, it’s 100% green waste.
 By this, I mean leaves, clippings, logs, branches, organic food scraps (this may vary between providers), and any other organic material.

-If you’re wondering what cannot be placed in green bins, including our garden skip bins, its anything that isn’t organic.
-So, plastics, glass, paper, etc. Important to note, rocks, stones, pebbles and the likes of are not organic waste and are, therefore, not permitted in green bins.
+If you’re wondering what cannot be placed in green bins, including our garden skip bins, it’s anything that isn’t organic.
+So, plastics, glass, paper, etc. Important to note that rocks, stones, pebbles and the likes of are not organic waste and are, therefore, not permitted in green bins.

 Now that you have a handle on what can and cannot be placed in a green bin, you’re all set to place an order.
 To do this, simply call our office on 0413 333 330 or click here to make an online booking.